ouya/docs/purchasing.md

                                     listener );
 ```

-Where context is the current Context, errorCode, errorMessage, and optionalData are the parameters passed to your onFailure method, AUTHENTICATION_ACTIVITY_ID is an ID which will be passed to your Activities onActivityResult method if the error handler needs to start the `Cortex TV` user authentication Activity, and listener is an OuyaResponseListener<Void> object which is called with the result of a request to add a user account if no accounts are already present on the system.
+Where context is the current Context, errorCode, errorMessage, and optionalData are the parameters passed to your onFailure method, AUTHENTICATION_ACTIVITY_ID is an ID which will be passed to your Activities onActivityResult method if the error handler needs to start the `Cortex` user authentication Activity, and listener is an OuyaResponseListener<Void> object which is called with the result of a request to add a user account if no accounts are already present on the system.

 If the helper can handle the error the method will return true, if it can not it will return false.